Dustypandabro/JavaTextGame/README.md

 Char: bslsnce issues
 Quests: add quests and motivation to compplete game
 Items: Build items and shops and add to methods to later be added in create game file
+Rep: Add rep for all buildings needed and finish code